 The first morning of moose hunting we decided to do a short loop around camp to look for calling sites, trails, and just get a game plan for the following days.
 During this quick scouting trip that’s when we discovered we weren’t alone.
-Unfortunately eight people were hunting the opposite side of our lake from us.
-We decided to get on the Delorme and see what the outfitter wanted us to do.
+Unfortunately, eight Alaska residents were moose hunting the opposite side of our lake from us.
+We decided to get on the inReach and see what the outfitter wanted us to do.
 He was just as surprised as us and at that point we hoped that it was just a family of natives out for the day so he encouraged us to keep hunting and he would do a flyover to double check as soon as he was able.
 So we kept hunting!

 The next couple days we saw a few moose, had a bull wake us up in the middle of the night raking and grunting in our camp, continued to scout the area and improve our tactics, but had some bad weather move in that kept the moose bedded down.
 Unfortunately we were still seeing the group of people across the lake from us daily and on the third day of hunting they killed a moose and we found some fresh kill sites from earlier in the month.
 Spirits were low due to circumstances but we just contacted the outfitter and let him know what we were still running into and he decided at that point we were going to get moved in a few days when he could get into us with the weather but continued to encourage us to keep after it.
 So we kept hunting!